Ayustina22006/NutriCheck-MD-Repo/README.md

 ## NutriCeheck-MD-Repo

-Cookinian is an AI and Android-based cooking app designed to make meal planning easy for users.
-With its ingredient scanning feature, the app instantly provides personalized recipe recommendations, complete with detailed cooking steps.
-Cookinian helps users save time and reduce menu confusion, while encouraging creativity in cooking with ingredients that are readily available at home.
-In this repository is the design for the android application for the Cookinian application.
+NutriCheck is an AI-powered Android application designed to help users understand the nutritional value of their meals by analyzing them based on the "Isi Piringku" concept, a guideline for balanced nutrition.
+This app provides a user-friendly **Nutrition Dashboard** that displays a comprehensive daily overview of calorie and nutrient intake, enabling users to track and achieve their dietary goals.
+It also features **NutriPedia**, a dedicated section filled with informative articles about food, nutrition, and health, empowering users to make better dietary choices.
+Additionally, NutriCheck offers a **Scan History** feature, allowing users to access records of previously analyzed meals for easy review.
+With its focus on personalized nutrition tracking and education, NutriCheck is the ultimate companion for users striving for a healthier lifestyle.
+This repository contains the design and development files for the NutriCheck Android application.

 # Team Member